Green Smoothie Gourmet

 nut butter : I used almond butter, but cashew butter or sunflower seed butter can be used.

 brown sugar : Here is your brown sugar to help create the soft texture.
-I used coconut palm sugar for the extra nutrition but regular brown sugar works well too.
+I used coconut palm sugar to reduce the refined sugar but regular brown sugar works too.

 chia seed egg : Instead of a traditional egg, use a chia seed egg, 1 tablespoon of chia seeds mixed with 3 tablespoon of water.
 A flaxseed egg is also fine.